 Process:

-• The skin areas were then “exposed” to nickel or lead solution.
+Then the skin areas were “treated” with nickel or lead solution.

-• The amount of heavy metal that penetrated or was bound to the skin was measured.
+The measurements taken were how much heavy metal had penetrated or been bound to the skin.

 Result:

-• The zeolite acted as a protective shield against environmental toxins .
+The zeolite acted like a protective shield against environmental toxins .

-The zeolite powder not only has a mattifying effect, but can also bind fine dust, heavy metals and other environmental toxins before they penetrate the skin – a real argument for a “detox” or “anti-pollution” care product .
+The zeolite powder not only has a mattifying effect, but can also bind fine dust, heavy metals and other environmental toxins before they penetrate the skin – a real argument for a “detox” or “anti-pollution” skincare routine .

 🌿 5.
-Zeolite as an active ingredient carrier against acne - Ideal for impure skin: Zeolite binds fat and supports antibacterial substances
+Zeolite as an active ingredient carrier against acne - Ideal for blemished skin: Zeolite binds oil and supports antibacterial substances.

-In laboratory studies, zeolite has been combined with zinc or natural antibiotics to treat acne.
-The zeolite acted as a carrier system, storing the active ingredients and slowly releasing them.
-While our zeolite powder doesn't contain any medications, its mineral structure is ideal for supporting essential oils (e.g., tea tree oil) or botanicals.
-We have a skin powder with organic lavender oil and a hoof powder for horses with organic tea tree oil.
+In laboratory studies, zeolite was combined with zinc or natural antibiotics to treat acne.
+The zeolite acted as a carrier system – storing the active ingredients and releasing them slowly.
+While our zeolite powder does not contain any medication, its mineral structure is ideally suited to enhance the effects of essential oils (e.g., tea tree oil) or plant-based active ingredients.
+We offer a skin powder with organic lavender oil and a hoof powder for horses with organic tea tree oil.

 Study: Bonferoni et al. (2007)